 The preferred method of contact is via email to firstname.lastname@example.org

-When writing you should include your Spotlight link (if you are on Spotlight), and a headshot and CV under 1MB in size if not.
+When writing you should include your Spotlight link (if you are on Spotlight), and if not, a headshot and CV under 1MB in size.